 All external requests are submitted to the Vice President of Engineering or a designee within the Engineering Department.
-If the facility manager and the Vice President of Engineering determine the facility is available, the request will be approved.
-Vice President of Engineering will make the final determine if GMC has the ability to support and will coordinate with the Director of Staff for final approval.
+If it is determined that the facility is available and the request can be supported by GMC, the request will be considered for approval.
+The Vice President of Engineering, in coordination with the Director of Staff, will make the final determination if GMC has the ability to support.